astropy/astropy/docs/io/fits/usage/image.rst

 images(s) ten rows at a time, the :attr:`~ImageHDU.section` attribute of an HDU can be used to alleviate such memory problems.

-With Astropys improved support for memory-mapping, the sections feature is not as necessary as it used to be for handling very large images.
+With Astropy's improved support for memory-mapping, the sections feature is not as necessary as it used to be for handling very large images.
 However, if the image's data is scaled with non-trivial BSCALE/BZERO values, accessing the data in sections may still be necessary under the current implementation.
 Memmap is